50% First-Year Allowance + AIA tax relief on factory solar — book a desk feasibility before April 2026

 Advantages: Captures reflected light from roof surface, 10-20% additional generation, excellent for white TPO or light metal roofs

-Best for: Warehouses with light roofing, high-value electricity rates, maximizing ROI
+Best for: Warehouses with light roofing, high-value electricity rates, maximising ROI

 Warehouses & Distribution Centres